kepler-12/posttypes/README.md

 * Every day it checks the upcoming events to see if they have past

 #### Set up a facet to toggle between the two:
-* Use radio buttons (You might be able to use other, I only tested this one.)
+* Use radio buttons (You might be able to use other, I only tested this facet.)
 * select data source: _event_upcoming_label